Structural Text Segmentation of Legal Documents: Same Topic Prediction

-\paragraph{RoBERTa} is a replication study of BERT pre-training with optimized hyper-parameters that applies minor adjustments to the BERT language model to achieve better performance~\cite{DBLP:journals/corr/abs-1907-11692}.
-BERT and RoBERTa are a pre-trained Transformer Encoder stack.
-The Transformer is an architecture for shaping one sequence into another with the self-attention mechanism, which helps the model extract features from each word relative to all the other words.
-The Encoder stacks in BERT and RoBERTa consists of one or multiple self-attention blocks followed by a feed-forward network.
-These encoders learn task-independent features from the text used in the fine-tuning stage for transfer tasks during pre-training.
+is a replication study of BERT pre-training with optimized hyper-parameters that applies minor adjustments to the BERT language model to achieve better performance~\cite{DBLP:journals/corr/abs-1907-11692}.
+BERT and RoBERTa both belong to the family of pre-trained transformer-based language models.
+The transformer is an architecture for shaping one sequence into another one with the help of the self-attention mechanism, which helps the model to extract features from each word relative to all the other words in the sequence.
+The encoder stacks in BERT and RoBERTa consist of one or multiple self-attention blocks followed by a feed-forward network.
+During pre-training, two sentences are taken as input, and models are trained on two tasks of language modeling, by predicting masked words in the input and next sentence prediction, and by classifying whether the two sentences are sequential.
+By these means, the models learn task-independent features from a vast amount of unlabelled text that can then be used in a fine-tuning stage for various natural language understanding tasks.
 Since the performance difference between most transformer-based language models is negligible, we choose RoBERTa as the representative of this family.
-In the training process, the model receives two chunks as input and learns to predict whether they belong to the same topic or not.
-To distinguish between two chunks in training a \texttt{[CLS]} token is inserted at the beginning of the first chunk, and a \texttt{[SEP]} token at the end of both the first and second chunk.
-A simple classification layer uses the embedding of the \texttt{[CLS]} token, learned during fine-tuning, for the final prediction.
-Since the input size is limited to a maximum of $512$ tokens, shorter than many sections and paragraphs in our dataset, any longer chunk of text is truncated.
+In the fine-tuning process, the model receives two chunks as input and learns to predict whether they belong to the same topic or not.
+To distinguish between two chunks in training a \texttt{[CLS]} token is inserted at the beginning of the first chunk and a \texttt{[SEP]} token is inserted at the end of both the first and second chunk.
+The embedding of the \texttt{[CLS]} is what is used for pre-training the next sentence prediction task and contains RoBERTa's understanding at the sentence-level.
+This token is used by a simple classification layer, learned during fine-tuning, for the same topic prediction task.
+Since the input size for both chunks combined is limited to a maximum of $512$ tokens, shorter than many sections and paragraphs in our dataset, any longer chunk of text has to be truncated to fit.